-Mr. Belk's significant business experience, including executive, operational and marketing roles with Belk, Inc. and Belk Stores Services, Inc., and service as a director and executive committee member of Belk, Inc. qualify him for service as a member of the board of directors.
-Mr. Belk has been a valuable member and contributor to our board of directors since 1994.
+Mr. Belk's significant business experience, including executive, operational and marketing roles with Belk, Inc. and Belk Stores Services, Inc., and service as a director and executive committee member of Belk, Inc. qualify him for service as a member of the Company's Board.
+Mr. Belk has been a valuable member and contributor to the Board since 1994.